rhysd/wandbox-vim/README.md

 `[--file={file}]` specifies the file to execute.
 If it is omitted, a current buffer will be executed.

+`[--runtime-options]` specifies arguments for the program at runtime.
+You can input the arguments.

 Files included with relative paths in a source are expand automatically.
 To send requests asynchronously, `curl` or `wget` command and [vimproc](https://github.com/Shougo/vimproc.vim) are required.
 Otherwise, requests are sent synchronously and they will block Vim.